-But from time to time, they may have some issues.
-If you are asking yourself “how to reset my Samsung Refrigerator?”, then this guide is for you.
+While Samsung has some of the top-selling refrigerators worldwide, from time to time, they may have some issues.
+If you are asking yourself “How to reset my Samsung refrigerator?” then this guide is for you.

-If it detects that ice production has stopped, this might be caused by a sensor error (8E), freezer error (14E), or a fan error (40E, 40C).
+If the fridge detects that ice production has stopped, this might be caused by a sensor error (8E), freezer error (14E), or a fan error (40E, 40C).
 If the fridge goes into Shop/Demo Mode, it will display OF OF, O FF, OFF OFF, or scrolling temperature bars.

-Furthermore, refrigerators might fail to deliver the correct temperature or can even project a corrupt temperature display.
+Furthermore, refrigerators might fail to deliver the correct temperature or can even project a corrupted temperature display.

 At SmartHomePerfected we always advise readers not to undertake any work they are not competent in performing and if in any doubt, it is best to seek the assistance of a professional.